 The best reality shows ever

-The Great British Bake-Off
+Where to watch The Great British Baking Show

 The first season of this social and physical game of survival changed U.S. broadcast television, establishing the template for character-driven, cinematic competition.